DeckerGirl/ENC4265portfolio/manual_assessment_memo.md

 **SUBJECT:** Recommendations for Reebok T7.8 manual<br>
 **DATE:** Febuary 13th, 2025<br>

-I evaluated the manual for one of your company's treadmills, the Reebok T7.8, available at [https://www.manua.ls/reebok/t7-8/manual](https://www.manua.ls/reebok/t7-8/manual).
+This memo contains the results of an assessment of the Reebok T7.8 manual, available at [https://www.manua.ls/reebok/t7-8/manual](https://www.manua.ls/reebok/t7-8/manual).

 This manual has some significant strengths.
 For example, I was particularly pleased and surprised to see that the instructions were available in English, German, French, Dutch, Czech, Hungarian, and Slovenian despite this being listed as a mainly English manual.
 This multilingual approach broadens accessibility and ensures usability across diverse markets.